-- Common types of MEWP. - Basic structural components of MEWP and how they function. - Potential hazards while operating MEWP and how to control those hazards. - Basics of operating MEWP.
+- The student will be aware of common types of MEWP. - The student will be familiar with the basic structural components of MEWP and how they function. - The student will be aware of potential hazards while operating MEWP and how to control those hazards. - The student will have basic knowledge of operating MEWP.